pakoito/wargames/smalltricks/README.md

 # Components

 A 6x6 Hexagonal boardgame with flat top hexagons.
-It should come with the rules.
+A printable image should come with the rules.

 12 dice to represent the Units.
 Using d6 is the default, but use any dice or token of your liking.